mtlynch/mtlynch.io/content/retrospectives/2021/05/index.md

 {{<img src="ruckus-r310.jpg" maxWidth="400px" alt="Ruckus wireless access point, not mounted">}}

-Again, same one I use at home.
+Again, it's the same one I use at home.
 Probably a bit too fancy for a single 125-square-foot office.

 I love that it's PoE, so it only needs a single cable.
 With my home Ruckus, I configured it once and never had to tinker with it again, so I like the minimal maintenance.